 Take a trip back in time and check out the Kuranda Original Rainforest Markets open Mon, Thu, Fri, Sat and Sun.
 Here you will find a range of handcrafted goods, tropical gardens and gourmet regional food.

 Consider paying a visit to Rainforestation Nature Park which is home to the Army Duck Rainforest Tours on land and water and the Pamagirri Aboriginal Experience.

 If you’re seeking an adrenaline rush, tackle the white water rapids on the mighty Tully River with Raging Thunder.

 Travel inland to Queensland’s highest town, Ravenshoe, and check out the nearby Little Millstream Falls.
 Grab a beer and a bite to eat at Queensland’s highest pub before checking out the view from Windy Hill Farm.

 Take a step back in time to an era long forgotten.
-The historic village, home to more than 60 original buildings complete with shops, a functioning tearoom, antique motor vehicles, small engines, fashion & John Deere tractors, will allow you to experience Australia’s timber, farming and mining history.
+The historic village, home to more than 60 original buildings complete with shops, a functioning tearoom, antique motor vehicles, small engines, fashion and John Deere tractors, will allow you to experience Australia’s timber, farming and mining history.

 Join a local Kuku Yalanji guide for a Ngadiku Dreamtime Walk and learn about traditional plant use, smoking ceremonies and more.
-You may also choose to do a self guided walk through the rainforest or take a dip in the water.
+You may also choose to do a self-guided walk through the rainforest or take a dip in the water.